vkrizevics/blogs-test/README.md

 On the post page you can click the name of the author of the comment to see that person's blog.

-You can always post something new or edit old posts in "My blog" (link is located in top-right corner of all pages).
+You can always post something new or edit old posts in "My blog" (link is located in top-right corner of all pages for authenticated users).

 You can assign categories to your new or existing posts using categories autocomplete in post editing form.